Kondogbia scores own goal as Valencia lose against Eibar | Goal.com

 After securing victory against Osasuna last weekend, Valencia aimed to build on the impressive performance and dominated the opening minutes.

-The own goal proved decisive as the Gunsmiths rebuffed every attempt of Valencia, who continued to dominate possessions, to level proceedings.
+The own goal proved decisive as the Gunsmiths rebuffed every attempt of Valencia, who continued to dominate possession, to level proceedings.

 The Bats further suffered another blow with few minutes to play when Eliaquim Mangala was sent off after picking his second yellow card in the game.